ThePhenomenon1/ThePhenomenon1/README.md

 Honorable mentions to Tim Ruscica and Bindi Chen for Machine Learning.

-Currently doing Michal Jaworski and Tarek Ziade's 600-page magnum opus:- "Expert Python Programming 3."
+Currently doing Michal Jaworski and Tarek Ziade's 600-page magnum opus:- "Expert Python Programming."

 I am deploying my completed Django Application, probably on Heroku.
 It will be fire!